Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions: Variance of the boundary local time

 \section{Variance of the boundary local time}

 In this Appendix, we sketch the main steps to get the variance of the boundary local time by following Ref. \cite{Grebenkov19c} (see also \cite{Grebenkov07a}).

-Let $\X_t$ denote reflected Brownian motion in a bounded domain $\Omega\subset \R^d$ with a smooth boundary $\pa$ (see \cite{Ito,Freidlin,Saisho87,Papanicolaou90} for a mathematical formulation and \cite{Grebenkov20} for physical insights).
+Let $\X_t$ denote the reflected Brownian motion in a bounded domain $\Omega\subset \R^d$ with a smooth boundary $\pa$ (see \cite{Ito,Freidlin,Saisho87,Papanicolaou90} for a mathematical formulation and \cite{Grebenkov20} for physical insights).
 The boundary local time $\ell_t$ on a subset $\Gamma$ of the boundary $\pa$ can be introduced as the rescaled residence time in a thin boundary layer $\Gamma_a = \{\x\in\Omega ~:~ |\x - \Gamma| < a\}$ of thickness $a$ near $\Gamma$:

 where $|\X_{t'} - \Gamma|$ is the Euclidean distance between the position $\X_{t'}$ at time $t'$ and the subset $\Gamma$, and $\Theta(z)$ is the Heaviside step function: $\Theta(z) = 1$ for $z>0$ and $0$ otherwise.
-In other words, the above integral determines how long the diffusing particle stayed near the target up to time $t$.
-As the layer thickness $a$ goes to $0$, the residence time also vanishes but its rescaling by $a$ yields a nontrivial limit -- the boundary local time $\ell_t$ (despite its name, $\ell_t$ has units of length).
+In other words, the above integral determines how long the diffusing particle stayed near the subset $\Gamma$ up to time $t$.
+As the layer thickness $a$ goes to $0$, the residence time also vanishes but its rescaling by $a$ yields a nontrivial limit -- the boundary local time $\ell_t$ (despite its name, $\ell_t$ has units of length, given that the diffusivity $D$ has units of squared length over time).

-In \cite{Grebenkov19c}, the distribution of the boundary local time on the boundary $\pa$ was obtained in terms of the Steklov eigenmodes.
-A straightforward extension of its derivation to the case of a subset $\Gamma$ consists in using the eigenmodes of the Steklov-Neumann problem.
+In \cite{Grebenkov19c}, the distribution of the boundary local time on the boundary $\pa$ was obtained in terms of the Steklov eigenpairs.
+A straightforward extension of its derivation to the case of a subset $\Gamma$ consists in using the eigenpairs of the Steklov-Neumann problem.
 In particular, Eq.
-[37] from \cite{Grebenkov19c} for the $n$-th order moment of $\ell_t$, $L_n(t) = \langle \ell_t^n\rangle$, is generalized in our setting as (see also more details in \cite{Grebenkov20})
+[37] from \cite{Grebenkov19c} for the $n$-th order moment of $\ell_t$, $L_n(t|\x_0) = \E_{\x_0}\{ \ell_t^n\}$, is generalized in our setting as (see also \cite{Grebenkov20})

-The long-time behavior of the moments is therefore determined by the asymptotic behavior of this expression as $p\to 0$.
+where $\x_0 \in \overline{\Omega}$ is the starting point of the particle.
+According to the properties of the Laplace transform \cite{Watson}, the growth of the moments $L_n(t|\x_0)$ at long times can be determined from the asymptotic behavior of $\tilde{L}_n(p|\x_0)$ as $p\to 0$.
 Using Eqs. (\ref{eq:mu0v0_p0}), we get